microsoft/iglu-datasets/README.md

 # starts executing the instruction.
 ```

+The multiturn dataset consists of structures that represent overall collaboration goals between an architect and a builder.
+The architect provides instructions to the builder to complete the target structure.
+The builder either performs the instruction by placing blocks according to the instruction or issues a question to clarify the instruction if it is unclear.
-The multiturn dataset consists of structures that represent overall collaboration goals.
-For each structure, we have several collaboration sessions that pair architects with builders to build each particular structure.
+For each structure, we have several collaboration sessions, reffered to as games, that pair architects with builders to build each particular structure.
 Each session consists of a sequence of "turns".
 Each turn represents an *atomic* instruction and corresponding changes of the blocks in the world.
 The structure of a `Task` object is following:

   * `target_grid` - target blocks configuration that needs to be built
-  * `starting_grid` - optional, blocks for the environment to begin the episode with.
+  * `starting_grid` - optional, blocks for the environment to begin the game with.
   * `dialog` - full conversation between the architect and builder, including the most recent instruction
   * `instruction` - last utterance of the architect